matheothomas/sea-battle/README.md

 ```
 And replace `IP_ADDRESS` with the IP address of the host machine.

+## Additional info
+- The port 8080 is used for the socket.
-To test the program, `preconfig` can be added as a supplementary parameter to load a ship configuration.
+- To test the program, `preconfig` can be added as a supplementary parameter to load a ship configuration.